Eight Rounds Rapid

 The band gained radio support from Tom Robinson, Gary Crowley, and Mark Radcliffe and further positive reviews including ones from Uncut, Mojo, and Classic Rock.

-Eight Rounds Rapid toured supporting Wilko Johnson in 2013 and again in 2015.
+Eight Rounds Rapid toured supporting Simon Johnson's father Wilko Johnson in 2013 and again in 2015.

 Their second album Object D’Art was released in 2017, previewed by a new video for "I Like It" starring Ewen MacIntosh.

 The band's third studio album was released in August 2020 on Hamburg label Tapete Records, to further critical acclaim.
 Narc magazine called it "Witty, caustic, clever, so catchy.. a bittersweet love letter from an outpost in the pandemic provinces."